 2025 Public Sector Counter Fraud Winners

-Congratulations to all those who were finalists at the 2025 Public Sector Counter Fraud Awards.
-See below for the winners!
+Congratulations to all the finalists at the 2025 Public Sector Counter Fraud Awards.

 Oxford Investigation Service - Oxford City Council